K3r0ui/RTVWithCsVotingSystemHud/README.md

 * Download the latest release from the Releases page.
 * Extract the contents of the downloaded zip file to your server's addons directory.
 * Ensure that Counter-Strike Sharp and Metamod are installed and up to date.
-* Restart your CS:S server.
+* Restart your Counter Strike 2 server.
 ## Functionality:
 * **Initial State:** RTV is disabled at the start of the map.
 * **Activation Mechanism:** The plugin monitors the mp_timelimit value from the server's settings.
 RTV is activated once half of this time limit has elapsed.